joaonunovalente/joaonunovalente/README.md

 ## João Nuno Valente

-PhD Candidate in Mechanical Engineering
+- PhD Candidate in Mechanical Engineering
-University of Aveiro
+- University of Aveiro
-Python • Docker • MATLAB
+- Python • Docker • JavaScript • React • MATLAB

 ### What I do